Origin

 Meaning

-Literal translation: 'strong', 'healthy', or 'powerful'.
-In Australian English contexts, it connotes vitality and resilience, often chosen for its elegant sound and strong meaning.
+Literal translation: 'healthy', 'strong', or 'powerful'.
+In Australian English contexts, Valentina connotes beauty, strength, and elegance, often associated with romantic and artistic qualities.

 Pronunciation